News

 It’s an ambitious goal for technology barely off the drawing board.

-Brennan started Echogen five years ago, licensing the original design from a NASA prototype.
+Brennan started Echogen in 2007, licensing the original design from a NASA prototype.

 Super critical CO2